OpenPOWERFoundation/a2p/readme.md

 <img align="right" width="50%" src="media/sim.png">

-* Ops (100+) not thoroughly tested, but running a minimal kernel and partial Litex BIOS in Verilator and on FPGAs.
+* Ops (100+) not thoroughly tested, but running a minimal kernel and Litex BIOS in Verilator and on FPGAs.
 Likely still some bugs in CR/XER handling for div/mul(?).

 * Need to define supported translation modes.